Subquery From a Different Data Source in BIRT

 Your BIRT reports can have a query from two data sources no matter what kind of database and go on other computations that are not convenient on BIRT.
 For a detailed SPL integration with BIRT, see How to Call an SPL Script in BIRT.

-Published at DZone with permission of Jerry Cruise.
+Published at DZone with permission of Jerry Zhang.
 See the original article here.

 Opinions expressed by DZone contributors are their own.